-The Tourist Tax Trap That Everyone Forgets
+What Is the Tourist Tax Trap That Everyone Forgets?

 Every single Alpine town charges a "Kurtaxe" or tourist tax, and it's rarely mentioned during booking.
 This seemingly small fee adds up quickly across multiple destinations.